Date of Award:

 Genetic engineering presents one solution to overcome productivity limits.
 With the advent of CRISPR (clustered regularly interspaced short palindromic repeats)-Cas (CRISPR-associated proteins) systems, engineering the CHO genome has never been easier.
 CRISPR/Cas9 allows for site-specific editing and gene integration.
 Within the CHO genome, a variety of sites have been identified that warrant further investigation for editing.
 Among these sites is the gene C12orf35.
 The deletion of C12orf35 has been shown to lead to increased productivity in CHO cells.
 Additionally, C12orf35 has been identified as a site with a high transcription rate, implying that genes at this site are likely to be expressed more frequently.

 The gene coding for mammalian target of rapamycin (mTOR) has been demonstrated to alter CHO cell phenotype characteristics such as cell size, viable cell density, and antibody productivity when expressed transiently.
 This study aims to evaluate the potential synergism of deleting the gene C12orf35 by editing the gene coding for mTOR between a cut site made in C12orf35.
 Splicing the gene coding for mTOR at this site has the potential combined benefit of disrupting C12orf35 while simultaneously stably expressing the mTOR gene at a highly transcribed site in the CHO genome.

-Barentine, Charles, "Increasing Production of Therapeutic mAbs in CHO Cells through Genetic Engineering" (2022).
-All Graduate Theses and Dissertations.
+Barentine, Charles, "Increasing Production of Therapeutic mAbs in CHO Cells Through Genetic Engineering" (2022).
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 8606.